elba7r/system/erpnext/docs/user/manual/en/stock/warehouse.md

 <img class="screenshot" alt="Warehouse" src="{{docs_base_url}}/assets/img/stock/warehouse.png">

-In ERPNext, every Warehouse must belong to a specific company, to maintain company wise stock balance.
+In Revalue, every Warehouse must belong to a specific company, to maintain company wise stock balance.
 The Warehouses are saved with their respective company’s abbreviations.
 This facilitates in identifying which Warehouse belongs to which company, at a glance.